Doing Business in the U.S.

 David A. Jakopin

 Mr. Jakopin spent the first 10 years of his practice in Washington, DC, dealing primarily with IP litigation matters, particularly those involving complex matters relating to high technology electronics in the patent and trade secret arena.
 After moving to Silicon Valley in 1997 to lead the efforts in building the firm’s IP practice there, he expanded his practice to also include strategic IP matters for the firm's private and public companies.
-He currently serves as the head of the Silicon Valley IP Group.
-Additionally, he also held this same position from 1997-2003.

 In addition, Mr. Jakopin has broad experience on matters that have an international focus.
 Over his career he has spent significant time in Europe and Asia dealing with a wide range of IP issues, and continues to represent multinational companies as well as those based in the United States.